speasley/git-push-it/README.md

 ## Oooh, baby, baby

-Spice up your Git pushes with a little little six-note tribute to Salt-N-Pepa.
+Spice up your Git pushes with a little six-note tribute to Salt-N-Pepa.
 Now push it good.

 ## Git up on this